seng637-Winter/seng637-a4-Jauharfathima/seng637-a4-team_number.md

 | Test2                    |  Before    | 98% (59/60)  | 55% (260/471)  | 55% (260/470) |
 |                          |  After     | 97% (36/37)  | 65% (180/278)  | 65% (180/277) |

+From the above table we can analze that the Statistics of Line Coverage, Mutation Coverage and Test Strength.
+It is seen that the Mutation test scores of the DataUtilities Test classes have increased consistently after adding new test cases.
+When compared to the intial values before adding mutants the new Test suites have improved in overall quality.

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 # A discussion of what could have been done to improve the mutation score of the test suites